misiektoja/instagram_monitor/docs/configuration.md

     instagram_monitor --import-browser-session --browser firefox --browser-profile "default-release"
     ```

 - **Let it prompt you.** If you do not pass `--browser-profile` and several profiles exist, the tool lists them so you can choose.
+Each profile is marked as signed in to Instagram or not, so you do not have to guess which one holds the session.
+When exactly one is signed in it is the default and Enter selects it.
+An answer outside the list is re-asked rather than ending the command, and `0` exits.
 - **On the [Web Dashboard](view-modes.md#web-dashboard)**, pick the browser, click **Import** and select a profile if prompted.
 The dashboard imports only from the profiles it detected, so it cannot be pointed at another file on your computer.
 Use `--cookie-file PATH` on the command line when you deliberately want a database from somewhere else.
 - **Advanced:** point `--cookie-file` at a specific cookie database (Firefox `cookies.sqlite` or a Chromium `Cookies` file).
 This overrides `--browser-profile`.